 Note: NewSchool reserves the right to refuse assistance to those students who do not graduate, who are delinquent in their financial obligations to the school, or do not abide by school policies.
 Career services are provided to current students and alumni only.
-New students must have begun their first quarter to be eligible.
+Students must have completed their first quarter and be in good academic standing to be eligible.